siderolabs/talos/docs/content/configuration/userdata.md

 ### Force

-``Force`` allows the partitiong to proceed if there is already a filesystem detected.
+``Force`` allows the partitioning to proceed if there is already a filesystem detected.

 ```
 install: